 If you take Plaquenil, have an ophthalmologist (an eye disorder specialist), check your retinas regularly before serious vision damage occurs.

-Berman & Simmons is handling medical malpractice claims involving people who took Plaquenil and suffered complications.
+Berman & Simmons is handling medical malpractice claims involving people who took Plaquenil and suffered complications because their doctor or eye care specialist failed to check for toxic damage to the retina.
 Several plaintiffs seeking damages for their injuries, medical expenses, and lost wages have filed lawsuits against providers for not following recommended Plaquenil treatment guidelines and/or failing to diagnose Plaquenil toxicity.

 If you think you have a Plaquenil toxicity case, contact us today.